 William Barrett - Director of Faculty Recruiting

 Elementary/Middle School Summer/Fall Teaching Positions

-Landmark EMS anticipates several entry level teaching vacancies for the school year 2014-2015.
+Landmark EMS anticipates 3-4 entry level teaching vacancies for the school year 2014-2015.
 These positions primarily involve one-to-one tutoring at the Middle School level.
 Please note that Elementary Grade classroom teaching positions are not available.
 These positions begin with the Summer Session of 2014, July 7 to August 8.
 A training session will be held 10 days prior to the program and ongoing training throughout the summer is provided.
 All Landmark faculty must possess Moderate Special Needs certification.
 If not, they must enroll in a program leading to certification offered through Simmons College.
 Landmark EMS hires generalist teachers rather than departmental specialists.
 Every teacher is a reading and literacy teacher in addition to any responsibilities in the content area.
 Interested candidates may complete the materials available at the bottom of this page and will be contacted as your file materials are received.